sangh/python3-ratelimit-multi-proc/README.md

 is easy to include and is useful for many scripts that just want to share a tiny bit of data between threads or processes and don't want to do their own concurrency checks (locks and semaphores, etc.).

+Also remember that you want to close all cursors you use in the function passed into `isolate_db_query`, but you DO NOT want to commit, rollback, or close the _connection_.

+And anything you return will be lost, instead append one item to `ret_lst`, and if when the sqlite stuff raises an exception you don't want one non-DB stuff run again check the value of the passed in `ret_lst` to see if you want to run that stuff again.